mischievousx/mischievousx/README.md

 # 👀 I’m interested in ...
 Looking forward to meeting more interesting souls, and I'm happy to share some of my own learnings!

-I'm interested in the FPAG , Embedded System and Computer Vision.
+I'm interested in the Embedded System and Digital Signal Processing.

 ---